cianmce/chat/README.md

 ```

 Error with KILL_SERVICE grading.
-Prob cause being run on free online server.
+Probably cause being run on free online server.
 It does successfully close